Operation Fortitude: Background

 Fortitude was one of the major elements of Operation Bodyguard, the overall Allied deception stratagem for the Normandy landings.
 Bodyguard's main objectives were to ensure that the Germans would not increase troop presence in Normandy and to do so by promoting the appearance that the Allies would attack in other locations.
 It consisted of a wide range of deceptions ranging across the European front, with Operation Fortitude representing the main effort to misdirect the Oberkommando der Wehrmacht (German High Command) to believe in specific mainland invasion objectives.

 The problem facing the Allies was that France was the most logical choice for an invasion into mainland Europe.
 Therefore, the Allied high command had only a small geographical area across which to mislead the German defences.
 Montgomery, commanding the Allied landing forces, knew that the crucial aspect of any invasion was the ability to enlarge a beachhead into a full front.
 He also had only 37 divisions at his command, compared to around 60 German formations.
-That meant that any deception would have to convince the German high command that the Allies were not committing their full forces into Normandy and so were holding many of those formations in reserve.
-After the landings, there would then need to be some way to delay the movement of German reserves to the Normandy beachhead to prevent a potentially-disastrous counterattack.
+That meant that any deception would have to convince the German high command that the Allies were not committing their full forces into Normandy, but holding many of those formations in reserve.
+After the landings, there would then need to be some way to delay the movement of German reserves to the Normandy beachhead to prevent a potentially disastrous counterattack.

 Operation Fortitude focused on creating invasion threats from the United Kingdom into various parts of Western Europe.
 The plan was eventually split into two parts, North and South.
-Fortitude South would focus on creating confusion about the Allied Channel crossing, and Fortitude North, staged out of Scotland, would introduce a threat to occupied Norway.
+Fortitude South focused on creating confusion about the Allied Channel crossing, and Fortitude North, staged out of Scotland, introduced a threat to occupied Norway.
 Planning for Bodyguard overall came under the auspices of the London Controlling Section (LCS), a secret body that was set up to manage Allied deception strategy during the war.
 However, the execution of individual plans fell to the various theatre commanders.
 In the case of Fortitude, it was Supreme Headquarters Allied Expeditionary Force (SHAEF), under General Dwight D. Eisenhower and specifically 21st Army Group, the invasion force, under the command of General Bernard Montgomery.
 A special section, Ops (B), was established at SHAEF to handle Fortitude, and Montgomery formed R Force under his command to handle the tactical elements of deception.